userfront/guide/all/guide/passthrough.md

 2. <u>**Set up a passthrough route**</u>.
 Userfront passes user login requests through to your old system and observes the responses in order to automatically generate a database of password hashes.

-3. <u>**Wait for the password transfer window**</u>.
-Wait as long as desired: typically 1-6 months, or until 90-100% of active users have transferred.
+3. <u>**Choose your password transfer window**</u>.
+Run the passthrough for as long as desired: typically 1-6 months, or until 90-100% of active users have transferred.
 As each user's password is verified, Userfront stores their password hash and can handle their subsequent logins directly.
+Userfront also gives you regular statistics about the transfer process.

-4. <u>**Disconnect the passthrough**</u>.
+4. <u>**Once you are finished transferring, disconnect the passthrough**</u>.
 Users who did not log in during the password transfer window are prompted to reset their password upon their next login.

 ::::
 :::::